pactus-project/docs/content/protocol/transaction/bond.md

 [sortition algorithm](/protocol/consensus/sortition/) for 1 hour.
 This is called the "bond interval" and is defined in the [consensus parameter](/protocol/consensus/parameters/).
+Validators within the committee cannot increase their stake.
+Therefore, bond transactions will be processed only when the validators are not in the committee.

 ## Payload Structure